-As you know Star Wars: Galaxy’s Edge is opening and there is no formal reservation system, it’s open to the general public.
+As you know Star Wars: Galaxy’s Edge is now open and there is no formal reservation system like there was back in May, it’s open to the general public.
 How can you get into Galaxy’s Edge though if the lines are super long?
 A Virtual Queuing system…

-In a similar fashion to how the Star Wars Galaxy’s Edge reservation system works, Disneyland and Disney World are introducing a new virtual queuing system which is being designed to limit the crowds and make visiting this far off planet a more enjoyable experience.
+In a similar fashion to how the Star Wars Galaxy’s Edge reservation system worked, Disneyland and Disney World introduced a virtual queuing system which has been designed to limit the crowds and make visiting this far off planet a more enjoyable experience.
 How does it work and is it a good idea?
-Let’s discuss…

 How it works:

-Just because there aren’t any formal online reservations or you don’t have to book a Disney hotel to get into Galaxy’s Edge, doesn’t necessarily mean they can get in line to Disney World or Disneyland and walk right into Galaxy’s Edge.
-When capacity is high, guests will still need a certain type of reservation and that’s where the virtual queue system comes in…
+Just because there aren’t any formal online reservations or you don’t have to book a Disney hotel to get into Galaxy’s Edge, doesn’t necessarily mean that you can always walk right into Galaxy’s Edge.
+When capacity is high, guests still need a certain type of reservation and that’s where the virtual queue system comes in…

-When guests enter the Hollywood Studios or Disneyland Park they will have the option to secure a “boarding pass” which they can use to Galaxy’s Edge and eventually other rides and attractions throughout the park too.
+When Galaxy’s Edge capacity is high and guests enter the Hollywood Studios or Disneyland Park, they have the option to secure a “boarding pass” which they can use to enter Galaxy’s Edge.
 It won’t always be necessary, but Galaxy’s Edge is still going to have a capacity limit, so on days when Galaxy’s Edge is filled up you need a boarding pass to enter.

 Getting Your Boarding Pass:

 You have ways of getting a boarding pass for Galaxy’s’ Edge.
-These were the instructions for the Virtual Queue in Disneyland and they will be the same for Disney World.
+These are the instructions for the Virtual Queue in Disneyland and in Disney World.